 - a maximum fine of one thousand dollars.5

-A judge does have the authority to award a defendant with misdemeanor (or summary) probation in lieu of jail time.
+A judge does have the authority to award you with misdemeanor (or summary) probation in lieu of jail time.

-Note, though, that if a person breaks this law and it causes great bodily injury or death to another, then the offense:
+Note, though, that if you break this law and it causes great bodily injury or death to another, then the offense:

 - becomes a felony, and